Dhruv-J/Joystick-Controlled-Servo-Blinking-LED/README.md

 I have used one simple void loop for the syntax, in which I have included digtalRead, digitalWrite, and write.

-For additional information see my youtube video, which I am currently working on.
+For additional information see my youtube video to see how the robot works: